uccser/cs-unplugged/docs/source/author/topics.rst

 ##############################################################################

 .. warning::
-  All flowcharts in this guide need to be updated to reflect changes to the content directory structure.
+  Most flowcharts in this guide need to be updated to reflect changes to the content directory structure.
   This is tracked by `isssue/749 <https://github.com/uccser/cs-unplugged/issues/749>`__.

 The topics application (see :ref:`what-is-an-application`) is the main focus of